Course responsible:Stein Terje Holden

 - External sensor assesses the course outline and material.
 The grading is done by the teacher(s).

-- The course is organized jointly with a MSc-version of the course (ECN350).
-A higher standard is set for the papers in ECN450 than in ECN350.
+The course is organized jointly with a PhD-version of the course (ECN450).

 - Letter grades